vitobotta/hetzner-k3s/README.md

   - Allow to optionally specify the path of the private SSH key
   - Set correct permissions for the kubeconfig file
   - Retry fetching manifests a few times to allow for temporary network issues
+  - Allow to optionally schedule workloads on masters
+  - Allow clusters with no worker node pools if shceduling is enabled for the masters

 - 0.4.0
   - Ensure the masters are removed from the API load balancer before deleting the load balancer